 Primarily, visitor-submitted information via online chat is used by SAIT to address the immediate needs of that specific visitor.

 Additionally, visitor information submitted via SAIT online chat is used to enhance website content and make it more informative to visitors of SAIT's websites.

-Web analytics are tools SAIT uses to evaluate visitors’ behavior on SAIT’s websites.
+Web analytics are tools SAIT uses to evaluate visitors' behaviour on SAIT's websites.
 All information gathered is anonymous.
-Specifically, no visitor behavior information on a SAIT website is personally identifiable to any specific visitor.
-Further, no visitor behavior information on a SAIT website can be enabled to be identifiable to any specific visitor.
+Specifically, no visitor behaviour information on a SAIT website is personally identifiable to any specific visitor.
+Further, no visitor behaviour information on a SAIT website can be enabled to be identifiable to any specific visitor.